falkecarlsen/duka-control/README.md

 A bitpattern of max 56ms is repeated every ~99ms.
 A pulse seems to be 1.65ms long, allowing for a bitvector length of 34 bits.
 All unique states measured are provided raw in traces/ for reference.
 The heat-recovery unit switches between \*-in.csv and \*-out.csv every ~70s.

+## decode_trace.py
+Takes Saleae Logic exported CSV of a session and identifies frame within trace, exporting it for later use in controller.

+## duka-ir-remote-reader (abandoned)
+Brief experiment with decoding the IR remotes packets - it works, but not formatted nicely for decryption.